 47,000 veterans of both the Vietnam and Gulf War eras.

-Veterans in the Work Force
+happy veterans day facts on Veterans in the Work Force

 9.8 million veterans were in the civilian labor force in 2009.